-If you have a windfall payment which doesn’t have to be paid into your IVA.
+Or it could be your partner who is getting the lump sum – that doesn’t have to go into your IVA.
 You could just carry on making the normal payments or you could offer to settle the IVA early, probably having to pay close to the remaining monthly payments as in Case 2.

-If you are half way through your IVA you may get an email from your IVA firm saying you may be able to get an “early exit loan”.
-You need to think carefully about this offer, as the loan is expensive (29.4%) and it prolongs the time you are in debt.
+If you are more than halfway through your IVA you may get an email from your IVA firm saying you may be able to get an “early exit loan”.
+You need to think carefully about this offer, as the loan may be expensive (eg about 30% interest) and it prolongs the time you are in debt.

 IVA settlements are unpredictable